mitmproxy/mitmproxy/docs/scripting/overview.rst

 traffic using scripts.
 For example, we can invoke the replacer script from above on saved traffic as follows:

->>> mitmdump -dd -s "./arguments.py html faketml"
+>>> mitmdump -dd -s "./arguments.py html fakehtml" -r saved -w changed

-:py:class:`~mitmproxy.models.Flow`
+This command starts the ``arguments`` script, reads all the flows from ``saved`` transforming them in the process, then writes them all to ``changed``.

-objects that are already complete.
-This happens when you start a script, and then load a saved set of flows from a file (see the "scripted data transformation" example :ref:`here <mitmdump>`).
-It also happens when you run a one-shot script on a single flow through the ``|`` (pipe) shortcut in mitmproxy.
+The mitmproxy console tool provides interactive ways to run transforming scripts on flows - for instance, you can run a one-shot script on a single flow through the ``|`` (pipe) shortcut.

-In this case, there are no client connections, and the events are run in the following order:
-**start**, **request**, **responseheaders**, **response**, **error**, **done**.
-If the flow doesn't have a **response** or **error** associated with it, the matching events will be skipped.

 Concurrency
 -----------

-We have a single flow primitive, so when a script is blocking, other requests are not processed.
-While that's usually a very desirable behaviour, blocking scripts can be run threaded by using the :py:obj:`mitmproxy.script.concurrent` decorator.
+The mitmproxy script mechanism is single threaded, and the proxy blocks while script handlers execute.
+This hugely simplifies the most common case, where handlers are light-weight and the blocking doesn't have a performance impact.
+It's possible to implement a concurrent mechanism on top of the blocking framework, and mitmproxy includes a handy example of this that is fit for most purposes.
+You can use it as follows:

 .. literalinclude:: ../../examples/nonblocking.py
    :caption: :src:`examples/nonblocking.py`
    :language: python

 Developing scripts
 ------------------

+Mitmprxoy monitors scripts for modifications, and reloads them on change.
+When this happens, the script is shut down (the `done <events.html#done>`_  event is called), and the new instance is started up as if the script had just been loaded (the `start <events.html#start>`_ and `configure
+<events.html#configure>`_ events are called).